wds4/pretty-good/README.md

 A nostr desktop client for linux, mac, and windows.

-The goal of this project is to build a decentralized web of trust using a model for decentralized knowledge representation and curation that I call the <i>threaded tapestry</i>.

 This is a fork of my older project, [electron-nostr](https://github.com/wds4/electron-react-boilerplate-nostr), and is based on [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).

+## Purpose

+There are two ways to describe the goal of this project, one more abstract, one more concrete.

+# Concrete purpose

+The concrete goal of this project is to advocate the idea that <i>decentralized curation of simple lists (DCoSL) is the defining feature of the decentralized web.</i> I realized long ago that instead of writing a whitepaper, I needed to build and demonstrate what I mean by a simple list and, more importantly, what I mean by <i>decentralized curation</i>.
+Ultimately, I want other developers to adapt this method to their own p2p projects.
+This does not require adoption of any specific library, protocol, etc. It means: identify one (or a few) simple lists, the curation of which you'd like to hand over to your users, and then use the methods illustrated in this app to do so.

+I hope to convince developers that DCoSL:
+<li>is well defined</li>
+<li>is straightforward to implement</li>
+<li>is versatile and powerful</li>

+# Purpose in the abstract

+The more abstract goal of this project is to build a decentralized web of trust using a theoretical model for decentralized knowledge representation and curation that I call the <i>threaded tapestry</i>.
+I argue this model is particularly well suited to decentralized and distributed systems such as the decentralized web.
+Billions of people, millions of developers, not a single one of which is in charge of all the rest.
+I conjecture that some version of this model may have already been implemented by nature to represent and curate knowledge in the brain.
+Billions of neurons, millions of cortical columns, not a single one of which is in charge of all the rest.

+## Status of this project

 As of May 2023: *** still in alpha ***
 This is not quite ready for use by regular users.
 Still too many bugs and it's not always obvious how to find some of the features that do work.
 To any devs who are interested in decentralized web of trust: I am happy to get on a video call and walk you through how this works and what it can do.
 My long term goal is to see widespread adoption of the ideas and methods illustrated in this repo.
 (Not my code, but the ideas behind the code.)